aristanetworks/anta/README.md

 Thank you to [Angélique Phillipps](https://github.com/aphillipps), [Colin MacGiollaEáin](https://github.com/colinmacgiolla), [Khelil Sator](https://github.com/ksator), [Matthieu Tache](https://github.com/mtache), [Onur Gashi](https://github.com/onurgashi) and [Paul Lavelle](https://github.com/paullavelle), [Thomas Grimonet](https://github.com/titom73)
 for their contributions and guidances.

-# Repository structure

-Please visit this [page](./documentation/repository-structure.md) to get a description of the files and directories used in this repository.